-The initial CSM has identified potential pollutant linkages with a risk class of LOW/VERY LOW for seven of the identified pollution linkages.
-A risk class of MODERATE/LOW has been identified for linkage between the leak source and Dublin Bay.
+The initial CSM has identified potential pollutant linkages with a risk class of LOW for all identified pollution linkages.

-5 SUMMARY, CONCLUSIONS AND RECOMMENDATIONS
+5 SUMMARY, CONCLUSIONS AND RECOM-MENDATIONS

-Historic information confirms that the area of the site has been subject to development since the 1840's and has been used as a railway.
-Surrounding park land was developed by 1910's.
-Neither the railway or parkland are considered to be significantly potentially contaminating.
-The surrounding land use is predominantly residential with Dublin Bay to the northeast.
+Historic information confirms that the area of the site has been subject to development since the 1930's and has been used only for residential end uses, which are not considered to be significantly potentially contaminating.
+The surrounding land use is predominantly residential.

-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in April 2007 and was repaired in September 2008.
-It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 12,760 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in early 2010.
+It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 450 litres.